7MinSec/bpatty/scripts/windows/powershell.md

 ## Quick ref guide for stuff I commonly do

+### Downloading files
+[This post](https://blog.jourdant.me/post/3-ways-to-download-files-with-powershell) offers "three methods for downloading files using PowerShell - weighed up with their pros and cons."

 ### Execution policy
 Use something like this to bypass ExecutionPolicy for single file: